Namrata2801/Master_Bioinformatics_Thesis_R_Script/README.md

-# Master Thesis R Scripts
+# Master Thesis R Script and data files

 This repository contains the R scripts used in my master thesis titled "Exploring The Dark Proteome: Microproteins."